Secretchronicles/main-website/content/en/news/2017-10-26-infrastructure.md

 that Chessboard's interface looks too old.
-If on the other hand you prefer the email communication (and rightly so!), then this is of course possible as well; the website allows you to choose between susbcription (email variant) or registration (web variant), or you can use both if you like to, in which case you should first register and then susbcribe.
+If on the other hand you prefer the email communication (and rightly so!), then this is of course possible as well; the website allows you to choose between subscription (email variant) or registration (web variant), or you can use both if you like to, in which case you should first register and then subscribe.

 *Everyone still interested in the TSC community* has to visit the website at [lists.secretchronicles.org][6] *and subscribe there to the